 "Colchester is a council that has consistently delivered in housing.
 We were impressed with the ambition of the team who showed they have the confidence and capability to do business and get more homes on the ground.
 We were delighted to award them a well-deserved Housing Business Ready status".
 Natalie Elphicke, Chief Executive of the Housing and Finance Institute.

-This award recognises that the Colchester Borough Council has achieved best practice in the way it provides learning and development opportunities for its elected members (councillors).
-The Council was first awarded Charter Status in 2011 and was reaccredited in 2015, 2018 and 2022.
+This award recognises that the Colchester Council has achieved best practice in the way it provides learning and development opportunities for its elected members (councillors).
+The council was first awarded Charter Status in 2011 and was reaccredited in 2015, 2018 and 2022.
 The accreditation lasts for a period of three years, followed by a full reassessment.

 To achieve Charter Status the council had to demonstrate that it has met all of the following criteria: